flownexus-lwm2m/flownexus/doc/source/application_guide/index.rst

 =================

-This section explains according to best practises how to develop IoT applications with FlowNexus and Zephyr.
+This section explains according to best practises how to develop IoT applications with flownexus and Zephyr.

 .. toctree::